defenseunicorns/uds-core/docs/configuration/uds-operator.md

     {{% alert-caution %}}
   Warning: **SSO Group Authentication** is in Alpha and may not be stable.
 Avoid using in production.
 Feedback is appreciated to improve reliability.
     {{% /alert-caution %}}
+- **Authservice Protection:**
+  - Authservice authentication provides application agnostic SSO for applications that opt-in.
+    {{% alert-caution %}}
+  Warning: **Authservice Protection** is in Alpha and may not be stable.
+Avoid using in production.
+Feedback is appreciated to improve reliability.
+    {{% /alert-caution %}}

 ### Example UDS Package CR